Diemen Awards 2018

 The opportunity to put a couple of my illustrations into Tasmania’s creative industry event – The Diemen Awards came up and I’m really pleased to announce that I made the finalists this year.
 It was great to catch up with some people I hadn’t seen in ages and mingle a bit with the greater creative community here in Hobart.
 So much talent out there working on big projects.
 Getting the recognition at this level was really cool too, and it’s lit a fire under my ass/arse/bottom to work a lot harder in 2019.
 See you next year Diemen!

 Some new things are in the works and I’m looking forward to sharing them with you soon.

 So heads down for a bit.
 In the meantime, here’s the first painting.

-For the last month of so I’ve been busily working away on some sculpture.
-This is my latest effort – The Trickster.
-A 30cm painted clay effigy that I was inspired to make after stumbling across Belgian sculptor Guillaume Geef’s Le génie du mal online.
-My version mashes up a popular Tasmanian tourism icon with Geef’s take on the fallen angel, Lucifer, and is modelled after the popular trickster in Japanese mythology the tanuki, which I would often see welcoming custom at the entrance to restaurants, shopping malls and tourist destinations.
+For the last month of so I’ve been busy working away on some sculpture.
+This is my latest – The Trickster.
+I was inspired to make it after seeing Belgian sculptor Guillaume Geef’s Le génie du mal.
+My version mashes up a popular Tasmanian tourism icon with Geef’s Lucifer, and is modelled after the popular trickster in Japanese mythology the tanuki.

 For more pics, stop by my instagram